 Granite Construction Incorporated operates as an infrastructure contractor in the United States.
 It operates through two segments: Construction and Materials segments.
 The Construction segment engages in the construction and rehabilitation of roads, pavement preservation, bridges, rail lines, airports, marine ports, dams, reservoirs, aqueducts, infrastructure, and site development for use by the public and water-related construction for municipal agencies, commercial water suppliers, industrial facilities, and energy companies; and construction of various complex projects, including infrastructure and site development, mining, public safety, tunnel, solar, battery storage, and power related projects.

-Eagle Materials Inc. , through its subsidiaries, manufactures and sells heavy construction materials and light building materials in the United States.
-It operates in four segments: Cement, Concrete and Aggregates, Gypsum Wallboard, and Recycled Paperboard.
+Eagle Materials Inc. , through its subsidiaries, manufactures and sells heavy construction products and light building materials in the United States.
+The company operates in four segments: Cement, Concrete and Aggregates, Gypsum Wallboard, and Recycled Paperboard.

 D. R. Horton, Inc.